 Cash flow and appreciation

-Recurring cash flow and market value appreciation over the long term are two of the biggest reasons for buying rental real estate.
-Market rents, property taxes, and growth potential all have a significant impact on how profitable a rental investment is.
+Cash flow and market value appreciation over the long term are two of the biggest reasons for buying rental real estate.
+Market rents, property taxes, and growth potential significantly impact a rental investment’s profitability.

-If rents in the marketplace aren’t high enough to pay for the mortgage and operating expenses, the value of the property will be less and the growth potential lower.
+If rents aren’t high enough to pay for the mortgage and operating expenses, the property’s value may have less potential.

-A good property management company can be worth its weight in gold.
-Even in the same neighbourhood, some rental houses have a higher yield than others and generate outstanding returns—the reason why often has to do with the property manager.
-Experienced professional property managers understand the market, have an established network of cost-effective vendors, and know how to get vacancies filled fast.
+A good property management company can be the difference between rental houses having a higher yield than others and generating outstanding returns.
+Experienced, trusted property managers understand the market, have an established network of cost-effective vendors and know how to fill vacancies quickly.

-There are several types of rental properties in real estate.
-Choosing the right property type for your investment will determine the amount of management that you will have to provide as well as what you can do with the property in order to maximize its returns.
+Your property type will determine the amount of management you need to provide and what you can do with the property to maximize returns.

-Different property types attract different tenants, and some types of rental property are much easier to manage than others.
+Different property types attract a varied spectrum of tenants.
+And don’t forget that some types of rental property are much easier to manage than others.